Django vs Node.js: Which One to Choose for Your Project?

 Let’s start at the beginning.

-Django is a high-level Python framework designed for fast development and quick scalability, marketing itself as “the web framework for perfectionists with deadlines”.
+According to our Python/Django developers, Django is a high-level Python framework designed for fast development and quick scalability, marketing itself as “the web framework for perfectionists with deadlines”.
 It’s open source, and works in the same way that other development frameworks do – by providing pre-built components, libraries and tools to eliminate the need to code everything from scratch.

 Both are well-regarded, with active communities and regular releases.
 Which one is best for you will depend on a few specific factors.